 Financial innovation continually adds to the array of products available for generating wealth, smoothing consumption, and managing risks, thus creating the need for households to familiarize themselves with new and often complicated financial instruments.
 The potential for impulsive purchases by customers unfamiliar with the financial product has led regulators recently to require tests of familiarity (e.g., under MIFID), or even to ban sales of complicated financial products (e.g., structured products in Belgium).

-− The tendency of East Germans to participate in consumer credit is actually greater than that of their West German counterparts and does not diminish over the period we consider.
+− The tendency of East Germans to participate in consumer credit is actually greater than that of their West German counterparts.

 − Our findings do not contradict the importance of measures to promote awareness or financial literacy.
 Indeed, East Germans were faced with West German financial institutions that were experienced in delivering and advising on capitalist financial products, and with a set of peers familiar with their use.

 |63||Does Product Familiarity Matter for Participation?||2014||Household Finance||household finance, familiarity, financial literacy, stockholding, household debt, social interactions, consumer credit, counterfactual analysis, German reunification|